-Seniors Week is run in most states in Australia at various times during the year to emphasize and make the community aware of the value that seniors add to the community and for seniors to become aware of services and activities provided for them.
+Seniors Week is run in most Australian states at various times of the year to emphasize the value that seniors add to the community, and for seniors to be aware of the services and activities provided for them.

 Queensland's Seniors Week aims to: